Teradata/product-help/IMC/Snapshot/Retained-Copies.md

 Retained snapshot copies result in recurring storage costs.

-Review the existing snapshots that you can rename, restore, or delete.
+Review existing snapshots that you can rename, restore, or delete.

 Select
 ![Kebob](more_vert_kebob-15px.svg), then one of the following: